tomcarbon/Quick-Note/README.md

  **INSTALLATION:**

- The following has been tested on ubuntu 20.04 and 20.10:
+ The following has been tested on ubuntu (20.04 and 20.10), and pi3 raspbian (32bit):

        make
        [SUDO] make install